 Close the Loop

-“Closing the loop” is validating any differences between the level of effort scoped and the level of effort actually billed during a project.
-In order to “close the loop”, you need to have consistent service tasks with approved language that can be measured.
-With ScopeStack, since you took the time to define what those services were on the front end, the delivery team will know exactly what to do during project execution.
+To close the loop, you need to have consistent service tasks with approved language that can be measured.
+With ScopeStack, since you took the time to define what those services were on the front end in your standard services library, the delivery team will know exactly what to do during project execution.

 Pay Attention to the Details